ET Speaks From Home

 This half term, we drove up to Scotland and bought little Barny along.
 We went to Glasgow, Inverness and Edinburgh.
 In between, we had a pit stop and have a little munch.
 Barny makes a great snack on the go.
 The sponge is soft and not overly sweet.
 It is a nice portion for a child to eat.
 Each individually wrapped piece has a cardboard tray insert to keep them from getting too squashed and it means I can put them in our picnic basket.

-Disclosure: We have received two packets of Barny World to do this competition and review.
+Disclosure: We have received two packets of Barny World to do this competition and for the purposes of writing this review, however, all thoughts and opinions remain our own.

 Share this: